-Imagine having to cook dinner for your friend’s parents without getting to know them first.
+Imagine having to cook dinner for a friend’s parents without getting to know them first.

 A leap in the dark.

 That’s where a customer profile comes in handy.
 It makes it easy for you to tailor campaigns to the specific behaviors, pain points, and needs of people who’re most likely to buy your products and services.

 In this article, we’ll cover everything you need to know about a customer profile – including what it is, how you can benefit from it, and how to create one for your business.

 - What Is a Customer Profile?